paulresdat/ServiceCollection/README.md

 ## Features

 * Written with the express intent for ease of unit/integration testing
-* Supports json settings files
+* Supports injecting settings using JSON files
-* Supports settings transformations for multi-target deployment
+* Supports transformations for multi-target deployment
 * Fully automates injecting dependencies based on types
 * Written with the express intent to encourage clean architecture principles

 ## Installing